lfmvit/s317264-computational-intelligence-labs/lab9/READ_ME.md

 The algorithm includes a method (`plot_fitness_history`) for visualizing the change in best fitness values across generations.
 The plot displays individual vertical lines at specified markers and corresponding fitness values.

 ## Execution
-The GA is executed for each problem instance given by the lab specification, and the best individual, best fitness, and total fitness calls are printed for each instance.
+The GA is executed for each problem instance given by the lab specification, and the best individual, best fitness, and total fitness calls are printed for each instance [1,2,5,10].

 ## Results
-- Problem 1
+- ### Problem 1
 ![Alt text](image.png)

-- Problem 2
+- ### Problem 2
 ![Alt text](image-1.png)

-- Problem 5
+- ### Problem 5
 ![Alt text](image-2.png)

-- Problem 10
+- ### Problem 10
 ![Alt text](image-3.png)

 ## Comments